A Guide to Am-Tran's Temperature-Controlled Logistics

 Methods for transporting specimens needing to be refrigerated include:

-• Insulated coolers that must have a tight-fitting lid
+• Insulated coolers with a tight-fitting lid

 • Plastic cooling blocks